 The lead example is a large single appreciated position under a $500K realized-gains budget transitioning into a benchmark-aware custom indexed portfolio.
+The sell ticket reduction concentrated position metric is one of the primary outputs.

 Representative example deliverable — structure and depth of a completed pilot engagement.